 As with all grand palaces, the Throne Room is naturally one of the biggest draws.
 However, the Danish Queen Margrethe II is famous for her simplicity and has apparently never even sat on this splendid royal seat.

-The Royal Stables which feature antique coaches, uniforms and riding paraphernalia are also worth seeing.
+The Royal Stables which feature antique coaches, uniforms, and riding paraphernalia are also worth seeing.
 The Royal Kitchen features a relatively impressive array of shiny copper pots and pans of all sizes and shapes.
-The palace tower is also one of the tallest in the city and offers sublime views.

 Just 100 meters from Christiansborg Palace lies one of Copenhagen’s quirkiest and most overlooked attractions.
 Look over the side of Højbro Bridge to find Agnete and the Merman statue playing hide-and-seek with tourists from their home beneath the water.
 This bronze sculpture is based on an old Danish ballad “Agnete and the Merman” which chronicles the story of Agnete, a young woman who leaves her family to start a new life in the sea with a merman.
 The couple had seven kids and things seemed to be going great until one day Agnete returned to her past leaving the merman forlorn and pining for her.
 It depicts Agnete’s husband and her abandoned children reaching up towards the surface with outstretched arms, longing for her return.
 The sculpture is best seen at night, when it is attractively illuminated.